rvesse/airline/docs/guide/practise/workshop.md

     public String postCode;
 ```
 Here is another example of a complex restriction, this time we use the [`@Pattern`](../annotations/pattern.html) annotation to enforce a regular expression to validate our postcodes meet the UK format.

+{% include slide-end.md %}
+{% include slide-start.md %}

+#### Plus Regular Code...

+And finally we have some regular Java code in our class.
+Your normal logic can co-exist happily alongside your Airline annotations, we'll see this used later to implement our actual command logic.

 ```java
     @Override